 Wide-Format / Poster Print Requests

-The SAM Lab is now equipped with a wide-format color printer for research posters and other data visualization projects (e.g., research exhibits or displays).
-Until we get a better sense of wide-format printer demand and long-term operating costs, print requests will be limited to:
+The SAM Lab is equipped with a wide-format color printer for research posters and other data visualization projects (e.g., research exhibits or displays).
+Currently, print requests are limited to:

 Students and faculty in the School of Social & Behavioral Sciences (SSBS) or individuals who are assisting with research that is being supervised by SSBS faculty